zhenkewu/zhenkewu.github.io/sayhi/index.md

 - If you are **applying to study at the UMich**, there is no need to email me, please (1) apply to the UMich Biostat PhD/MS program, (2) mention my name in the application.
 I look forward to meeting you once you are admitted.
 If you are interested in developing graduate student fellowship application (e.g., NSF Graduate Student Fellowship), please send me an email with a brief description of interests, CV, and transcript.
 We will find a time to meet.
 You are also welcome to sign up for [office hours](https://calendar.app.google/KPxDS1RAB85avAmq5).

 - If you are **interested in a temporary research position**, this is available at a non-regular basis and depends on projects and funding.
-Because of may such requests, unfortunately we are not able to respond to all such inquiries.
+Because of many such requests, unfortunately we are not able to respond to all such inquiries.

 - If you are **interested in other collaborations**, please send me an email.